bradp/vv/README.md

     siteA.mysite.dev
     siteB.mysite.dev

-After this, run `vagrant halt; vagrant up --provision` and your subdomains should resolve. *Please note*, any sites set up prior to version 1.7.3 will need more configration for this, either remove and re-set up the site or [ping me on Twitter](http://twitter.com/bradparbs) for help.
+After this, run `vagrant halt; vagrant up --provision` and your subdomains should resolve. *Please note*, any sites set up prior to version 1.7.3 will need more configuration for this, either remove and re-set up the site or [ping me on Twitter](http://twitter.com/bradparbs) for help.

 ## Site Deletion